Kitware/kwcoco/README.rst

         {
             'video_id': str  # optional, if this image is a frame in a video sequence, this id is shared by all frames in that sequence.
-            'timestamp': int  # optional, timestamp (ideally in flicks), used to identify the timestamp of the frame.
-Only applicable video inputs.
-            'frame_index': int  # optional, ordinal frame index which can be used if timestamp is unknown.
+            'timestamp': str | int  # optional, an iso8601 or unix timestamp 'frame_index': int  # optional, ordinal frame index which can be used if timestamp is unknown.
         }